Deadlock Resolution and Recursive Feasibility in MPC-based Multi-robot Trajectory Generation: Proposed Solution

-{which indicates that the magnitude of the repulsive force~$\lambda_{K}^{i j}$ will be passively determined.} In comparison, after introducing the warning band variable~$w^{ij}$ and including it in the objective function~\eqref{eq:C^i_w}, the magnitude of the repulsive force satisfies \eqref{eq:lambda-ijk} and contains $\rho^{ij}$ as a parameter.
+which indicates that the magnitude of the repulsive force~$\lambda_{K}^{i j}$ will be passively determined.
+In comparison, by introducing the warning band variable~$w^{ij}$ and including it in the objective function~\eqref{eq:C^i_w}, the magnitude of the repulsive force satisfies \eqref{eq:lambda-ijk} and contains $\rho^{ij}$ as a parameter.
 Thus, for deadlock resolution, the repulsive forces can be actively adjusted by changing $\rho^{ij}$, rather than being passively determined as in~\eqref{eq:simple-deadlock-cond}.
 In other words, via adjusting~$\rho^{ij}$ properly, the condition in~\eqref{eq:necessary-condition} can be falsified to resolve potential deadlocks. $\blacksquare$ \end{remark}

 \begin{remark} It should be mentioned that similar analyses based on KKT conditions can be found in \cite{Grover2020,Grover2020-1,Grover2022}, which utilizes a control barrier function method.
-By contrast, the analysis in this theorem is built upon a multi-horizon MPC, and many additional constraints such as \eqref{eq:convex-program-avoid-k}-\eqref{eq:convex-program-terminal} and a new term \eqref{eq:C^i_w} related to the warning band is introduced in the optimization.
+By contrast, the analysis in this theorem is built upon an MPC with predicted horizon, and many additional constraints such as \eqref{eq:convex-program-avoid-k}-\eqref{eq:convex-program-terminal} and a new term \eqref{eq:C^i_w} related to the warning band is introduced in the optimization.
 Furthermore, different from \cite{Grover2020-1,Grover2022}, the warning band above provides elastic safety margin when possible deadlock happens. $\blacksquare$ \end{remark}